HilscherAutomation/netPI-opcua-server/README.md

 STEP 2: Compile the final executeable OPC UA server.
 Click `Compile` to compile and combine your personal nodeset with the OPA UA base nodeset scheme to a whole.

-STEP 3: Press `Run` to start the OPA UA server.
+STEP 3: Press `Run` to start the OPC UA server.
 The server is getting immediately accessible for any OPC UA client over the URL `opc.tcp://<netPI's IP address:4840>`.

+#### Example XML

+The container's GitHub source code repository includes a sample XML file in the folder /example/example.xml in case you have not a valid XML file at hand yourself.
+Use it for a simple test.

+The file configures a single boolean variable named `MynetPiVariable` that you set to `true` or `false` with your OPC UA Client.

 #### Automated build